-In the case of ongoing studies: an official school certificate in English stating that the applicant’s Bachelor Degree is due latest by 31 August 2020.
+Note2: In the case of ongoing studies: an official school certificate in English stating that the applicant’s Bachelor Degree is due latest by 31 July 2024.

 3. Certified copies of an English language certificate.
 Candidates are required a good spoken and written English.

 English proficiency certificates: the minimum required level is B2 of the Common European Framework of Reference.

 Students can prove their proficiency by the following means:

 Providing one of the following English certificates with the minimum scores listed below, issued within 2 years before the application deadline:

 - IELTS Academic 6.0 (with no component less than 6.0)

 - TOEFL iBT 79 or CBT 213 or PBT 550

 - TOEIC Listening + Reading 605 Speaking 160 Writing 150

 - Certificate in Advanced English (CAE) grade A, B or C